 How much do I pay to use Pallant Medical Chambers?

 You don't pay Pallant Medical Chambers anything - the Pallanteers pay for the service they receive, so practices don't have to.
-You only pay the GP for the session booked and employers contribution if the Pallanteer pays into an nhs pension.
+You only pay the GP for the session booked and the employer's contribution if the Pallanteer pays into an NHS pension.

-Yes, if you know the GP you would prefer to book, please specify and we will book them for you if they are available.
-We will always offer you an alternative if your preferred GP is already booked.
+Yes, if you know the Pallanteer you would prefer to book, please specify and we will book them for you if they are available.
+We will always offer you an alternative if your preferred option is already booked.

 Can I prioritise GPs we would be most happy to book and those we would rather not book?

 Yes.
 Our booking system can hold information about your preferred GP and also a GP you would rather not book, although in the latter case we always notify our members if a practice does not wish to book, so that they can use this feedback to make any reparations and reduce the chances of the same shortcomings causing issues elsewhere.

 Simple!
 You can either Send us an email with your requirements or complete our 'Register' form and we will be able to offer and confirm a Pallanteer by return.
 We favour email requests in order to have a 'paper trail' for all bookings - from enquiry to confirmation - to eliminate mistakes.
 If you'd rather speak to a chambers manager, please do call them on 033 0088 3793.

 Our Pallanteers may be able to accommodate your requirements subject to their other commitments that day.
 Examples of this could be swapping a visit for 3 patients.
 The Pallanteer might also be available to extend a short session to a longer session if they have time.
 If you have any special requests, please make it clear in your initial request so the GP comes prepared for all eventualities.